EkoCommunications/EkoQueue/Readme.md

 The job provider is a simple object that allows you to easily compose your queue jobs with dependency injection as well as provide a path for job classes that don't rely on dependency injection.

+The job path must use the key `jobPath` and the keys of the initialized instances must match the name of the job in the dispatcher and processor.

+Look inside the `examples` directory for more examples.

+### Example

 ```javascript
 const path = require('path');
 const jobPath = path.join(path.dirname(__filename), 'jobs');